kevinmichaelchen/cedar-learning/README.md

 ### Who can view Hogwarts classrooms?

-The answer, as you'd expect, is only teachers or administrators of Hogwarts School of Witchcraft and Wizardry.
+The answer is as you'd expect: only teachers or administrators of _Hogwarts School of Witchcraft and Wizardry_.

 ```shell
 for i in \